-The Northwest Community Hospital is a level two trauma unit, a level three perinatal center and is equipped to provide emergency pediatric care.
-Areas of concern include injuries to mothers during delivery, an abnormally high mortality rate among patients who have been readmitted and a high incident rate of accidental laceration during operative procedures.
+The Northwest Community Hospital is a level two trauma unit, a level three perinatal center, and emergency pediatric care.
+Areas of concern include injuries to mothers during delivery, an abnormally high mortality rate among patients who have been readmitted, and a high incident rate of accidental laceration during operative procedures.

-17% of pneumonia patients, 22.1% of congestive heart failure sufferers and 20% of patients suffering from heart attack were readmitted to this facility within thirty days of being released.
-Nearly 83% of the pneumonia patients readmitted did not survive while over half of the patients readmitted for heart attack and congestive heart failure did not survive past thirty days.
+17% of pneumonia patients, 22.1% of congestive heart failure sufferers, and 20% of patients suffering from a heart attack were readmitted to this facility within thirty days of being released.
+Nearly 83% of the pneumonia patients readmitted did not survive, while over half of the patients readmitted for heart attack and congestive heart failure did not survive the past thirty days.

 800 West Biesterfield Road